Auto Insurance isn’t just a good thing to have to protect you financially in the case of an accident – in many states it’s required.

 How Much Do I Need?

-Choosing the appropriate level of auto Insurance coverage depends on a number of factors, including assets you must protect (liability coverage), value of your vehicle (collision and comprehensive), the amount of money you can afford to pay out-of-pocket (deductible), and your tolerance for risk.
+Choosing the appropriate level of car Insurance coverage depends on a number of factors, including assets you must protect (liability coverage), value of your vehicle (collision and comprehensive), the amount of money you can afford to pay out-of-pocket (deductible), and your tolerance for risk.